 A study on the number twenty is available at The Number Twenty in the Bible

-These are a few of the instances that there is thirteen of something and each of these represent the “start of a new thing.”
+These are a few of the instances that there are thirteen of something and each of these represents the “start of a new thing.”

 2. 1 Kings 7:1 Solomon took 13 years to complete his palace.

 3. Genesis 14: 4 Sodom rebelled after 13 years of servitude to Chedorlaomer king of Elam (Babylon) and Abraham rescued Lot.
 This brought on Melchizedek’s blessing and Abraham’s covenant with God.

 4. Esther 3: 12 Haman had orders written on the 13th day of the first month about the 13th day of last month to kill all Jews.
 They have to defend themselves and so put an end to the threats of Haman the Agagite, who is an Amalekite, and a new time of freedom for the Jews.

 5. Jeremiah starts his ministry in the 13th year of Josiah (Jeremiah 1:2).
 Josiah had started purifying the land in his 12th year of being a king.
 Jeremiah may have been 13 years old when his ministry started.
 The term for his age shows a child up to the age of becoming a young man.

 6. Joseph was 17 years old when he was taken as a slave.
 He was 30 when Pharaoh put him in charge of Egypt (13 years).
 Genesis 37:2 to 41:46.

 7. The Children of Israel went around Jericho 13 times before they yelled and the walls fell down.